amenjalal94/amenjalal94.github.io/README.md

 <br />

-### The reservation wedge: reservation wages and labor supply of college-educated women in Pakistan
+### The reservation wedge: labor supply of college-educated women in Pakistan
 (with [Oriana Bandiera](https://www.orianabandiera.net) and [Nina Roussille](http://ninaroussille.github.io/))

 _Baseline data collection completed; supported by STICERD, RISF and HER at LSE, and the Gates Foundation_